 Under the Clery Act, Campus "Pastoral Counselors" and "Professional Counselors" are not "Campus Security Authorities."
 This exemption is intended to protect the counselor-client relationship.

-However, even the legally recognized privileges acknowledge some exemptions, and there may be situations in which counselors are, in fact, under a legal obligation to report a crime.
-Victims who want to report an incident anonymously or confidentially may reach out to a Pastoral or Professional Counselor:
+Legally recognized privileges acknowledge some exemptions, and there may be situations in which counselors are, in fact, under a legal obligation to report a crime.
+Community members who want to report an incident anonymously or confidentially may reach out to a Pastoral or Professional Counselor: